phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 ```

 ## Direct to S3

+The largest object that can be uploaded to S3 in a single PUT is 5 GB according to the [faq](https://aws.amazon.com/s3/faqs/#:~:text=Individual%20Amazon%20S3%20objects%20can,using%20the%20multipart%20upload%20capability.).
+For larger file uploads, consider using chunking as shown [above](#chunked-http-uploads).

 In order to enforce all of your file constraints when
 uploading to S3, it is necessary to perform a multipart form